 When you open a project or change the project SDK, the following message displays:

 Click Install to install missing gems.
-If Bundler is not installed the following message appears:

 In the Bundle Install dialog, click Install to run the

-bundle install command without any arguments:
+bundle installcommand without any arguments:

-You can also pass the required arguments when running this command:
+If necessary, pass the required arguments when running this command:

-You can see the installed gems in both the Project Settings | Modules | Ruby SDK and Gems (Ctrl+Shift+Alt+S) page...
+You can see the installed gems in both the Project Settings | Modules | Ruby SDK and Gems Ctrl+Shift+Alt+S page...

 … and the External Libraries node of the project tree:

-Install Gems to Project
+Install gems to project